Termplexed/vfix/README.md

 g:Vfix_append         0 " Append to QuickFix error list.
 Else replace. g:Vfix_copen          0 " Use copen.
 Else cwindow.
 g:Vfix_silent         0 " Never open window.
-g:Vfix_reverse        1 " Reverse messages / errors LIFO.
+g:Vfix_reverse        0 " Reverse messages / errors LIFO.
 Main reson for this is
                         " when one have a lot of `:messages`.
 Would perhaps be " better to jump to end of error list. g:Vfix_ignore_lost    0 " Ignore errors where functions can not be resolved.
 See " note below. g:Vfix_clr_always     0 " Clear :messages each time Vfix is executed g:Vfix_auto_run       0 " Auto run on sourcing.
 Can be buggy.

+g:Vfix_filter_mark    1 " Only parse messages from last mark
+g:Vfix_auto_mark      1 " Add mark in :messages each time a script is sourced g:Vfix_hi_mark  Comment " Highlighting group to use for marks in messages

 g:Vfix_load_on_startup    0 " The boot() section of the code will be run first
                             " time :Vfix is called.
 Set this to 1 to boot()